 The famous Dutch painter Rembrandt lived most of his life in Amsterdam.
-His old house and workshop in the centre of Amsterdam is now home to the Amsterdam Rembrandt museum, the Rembrandt House.
-The Amsterdam Rembrandt museum holds a huge collection of his etchings.
-Rembrandt’s life story reads like soap story with all the scandals and love affairs.
-Here are 7 things you need to know about the Dutch painter Rembrandt before you visit the Amsterdam Rembrandt museum.
+His former house and workshop in the center of Amsterdam is now home to the Amsterdam Rembrandt Museum, the Rembrandt House.
+The Rembrandt Museum holds a huge collection of his etchings.
+Rembrandt’s life story reads like a soap story with all the scandals and love affairs.

 Rembrandt is known by his first name.
 He was born as Rembrandt Harmenszoon van Rijn in the city of Leiden in 1606.
 He was the 9th son of a miller.
 His talent was quickly discovered.
 When he was 20 years old, Rembrandt moved to the Amsterdam Jewish Quarter, an area where many artists lived and worked.